The pandemic continues to cause unprecedented disruption across industries worldwide.

-The global civil aerospace simulation and training market exhibited stable growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 4% during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
+The global civil aerospace simulation and training market reached a value of US$ 4.8 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 6.0 Billion by 2027, exhibiting a CAGR of 4.21% during 2022-2027.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Civil aerospace simulation and training is a technological solution used for recreating aircraft flight environment artificially.
 It is primarily utilized for pilot training on fixed-wing and rotary-wing aircraft and consists of full flight simulators (FFS) and flight training devices (FTD).
 FFS simulates the airplane cockpit and FTD acts as a replica of the flight control panel and other devices.
 The system aids in optimizing the pilot’s in-flight knowledge and familiarizing them with airplane maneuvering under emergencies, such as bad weather, loss of electronics, tire blowouts and hydraulic failures.
 As a result, it finds extensive applications in commercial and military aviation and satellite training.